 a.)
 Retro Style Fonts

-Even though it’s 2020, retro-inspired fonts can still be seen often due to its iconic bright colors and eye-catching bold elements that can add character and life to any design.
+Even though it’s 2020, retro-inspired fonts can still be seen often due to their iconic bright colors and eye-catching bold elements that can add character and life to any design.
 We’re pretty sure that retro style will be around for more years to come.

 b.)
 Minimalist Fonts